 Online and distance education is an important part of Goucher College's Robert S. Welch Center for Graduate and Professional Studies.
-The center offers seven master's degree programs, including five programs offered in low-residency, distance learning formats.
+The center offers ten master's degree programs, including eight programs offered in low-residency, distance learning formats.

 On October 29, 2010, the U.S. Department of Education (USDOE) released new "program integrity" regulations that focused on the need for institutions offering distance education programs to acquire authorization from any state in which they operate.
 While the regulation has since been vacated by court order, Goucher, nevertheless, intends to seek and obtain state authorization in all states that require it to do so.
 To that end, Goucher College is working in cooperation with state agencies throughout the country to evaluate and comply with state authorization regulations.
 While Goucher works towards compliance in all states, we have temporarily placed a hold on admissions in the state of Alabama and Wisconsin.

 In addition, on-site internship placements are not currently available in the following states: